 \section{Conclusion}

-We demonstrate that Transformers pre-trained on text and fine-tuned on code are able to solve, grade, and generate university-level mathematics problems by program synthesis.
-In contrast, previous methods use Transformers pre-trained only on text, and fail on this task.
-These astounding results are further verified by the generation and analysis of new problem sets.
-The success of this study confirms that modern programming languages serve as an alternative representation and calculation environment.
-As our approach requires no additional training it may be scaled to other STEM courses, and represents an opportunity for addressing major pedagogical challenges, bringing substantial benefits to higher education such as automatic evaluation and content generation.
+We demonstrate that few-shot learning and program synthesis using OpenAI Codex is able to solve, explain, and generate university-level mathematics problems at a human level.
+In contrast, previous methods using transformers only pre-trained on text, such as GPT-3, fail on these tasks.
+We verify that our strong results are not overfitting the training data by solving a new course that is not available online.
+We also generate and analyze new problem sets.
+The success of this work confirms that programs serve as a good representation and computation environment for solving math problems.
+Since our approach requires no additional training, it is easily scalable.
+This work addresses significant pedagogical challenges, bringing substantial benefits to higher education like curriculum design and analysis tools and automatic content generation.

-We show that neural network synthesis with modern programming languages is more dynamic and widely applicable than expression trees, and is therefore likely to solve a wider range of problems.
-Although any finite computation could be expressed as a sufficiently large expression tree, one may see an arbitrarily large blow up in the size of expression tree needed as opposed to a Turing-complete language.
-This flexibility is bolstered by the massive corpus of programs that already exist, which eclipses the amount of labeled expression trees available.
-Program outputs are also inherently more human-readable, as the ability to use abstraction, modularity, and high-level logic lead to clearer illustrations of the path to solution.
-Furthermore, program synthesis can convey logical deductions directly through explanatory comments, as well as function and variable names.
-In particular, we see such explanatory text and derivations in a number of the Codex outputs.
+We show that neural network synthesis with modern programming languages is more dynamic and widely applicable than expression trees and likely solves a broader range of problems.
+Although any finite computation could be expressed as a sufficiently large expression tree, one may see an arbitrarily large expansion in the size of the expression tree needed, as opposed to a Turing-complete language.
+This flexibility is bolstered by the massive corpus of existing programs, which eclipses the number of labeled expression trees available.
+Program outputs are also inherently more human-readable, as the ability to use abstraction, modularity, and high-level logic leads to more explicit illustrations of the path to a solution.
+Furthermore, program synthesis can convey logical deductions directly through explanatory comments and function and variable names.
+In particular, we see such descriptive text and derivations in a number of the Codex outputs.
 The unification of such formal and informal language is an inherent advantage of our methodology.
-We emphasize that the outputs may be complex and multi-modal.
-For example, using Python packages like matlibplot to produce graphs of equations.
-This advanced and unique ability is time-consuming for humans and offers a major pedagogical benefit.
+We emphasize that the results may be complex and multi-modal.
+For example, by using packages such as Matplotlib, we can produce graphs of equations.
+This advanced and unique ability is time-consuming for humans and offers a significant pedagogical benefit.